Tsunami alert extends to South Island's west coast

 Tsunami wave activity is being reported through the wider Pacific region, including as far north as Russia and Alaska and Japan, as well as Hawaii, east to Rapanui and the coasts of Panama and Chile.

-The Ministry of Foreign Affairs and Trade said all New Zealanders in Tonga are advised to register their details on safetravel.govt.nz.
+MFAT said all New Zealanders in Tonga are advised to register their details on safetravel.govt.nz.
+A spokesperson on Saturday night said 18 Kiwis were registered as being in Tonga with Safe Travel.

-On Sunday it said there were no official reports of deaths or injuries in Tonga.
-New Zealand's High Commission in Nuku'alofa is in contact with local authorities and said damage assessments were underway.

-An NZDF P3 Orion is on standby to fly over the area once atmospheric conditions allow.

 Boats damaged in Far North